Contrarian investing means to invest against the crowd, and to be skeptical of general market sentiment.

 So, when everyone else is exuberantly driving valuations to highs, a contrarian investor would grow cautious and reduce equity exposure.
 Likewise, whenever markets fall to historic undervaluation, and people all think the stock market is a dangerous place, a contrarian investor would happily begin hunting for bargains, buying great companies or equity index funds at great prices.

-Read more about index fund valuation approaches here.
+It’s a bit more complicated than that, so read more about index fund valuation approaches here.

 A Conservative Approach